canopas/web-devops-roadmap/README.md

 ## API deployment on AWS Lambda and API Gateway

-### Practical 9 - Deploy golang API on AWS Lambda with Route53 hosting using CloudFormation stack
+### Practical 9 - Deploy Golang API on AWS Lambda with Route53 hosting using CloudFormation stack

 **Expected -** API should be accessible from Route53 DNS
 - Set up Golang API project using Gin if one doesn't already exist. ([Practical 22](https://github.com/canopas/web-developer-roadmap-2023#practical-22))